The AEO Framework

 What is an Action Management Plan?

-It is a condition of being granted AEO status that each organisation addresses agreed actions appropriately within agreed timeframes and that they comply with any conditions imposed by the ASA as part of their authorisation.
+It is a condition of being granted AEO status that each organisation addresses agreed non-conformances appropriately within agreed timeframes, and that they comply with any conditions imposed by the ASA as part of their authorisation.
 These details are set out in the letter of authorisation issued by the ASA.

-It is incumbent upon the AEO to address, as a priority, higher level action items which present the greatest risk (i.e. serious/major non-conformances) and proposed action responses must meet the intent of report findings.
+It is incumbent upon the AEO to address, as a priority, major non-conformances which present the greatest risks to Transport outcomes.
+Proposed mitigation responses must meet the intent of report findings.

-The ASA systems auditor will liaise regularly with the AEO until actions are progressively closed-out based on evidence provided.
+The ASA facilitator or systems auditor will liaise regularly with the AEO until non-conformances are progressively closed-out, based on the evidence provided.